Innovation in Channel Partner Ecosystems

 Essentially, this phase involves working with a key customer who joins with the vendor and channel partner, to develop the specific business case.
 This critical step should do two things: (1) it establishes a solid economic rationale for the solution (vs. purely a technical value) and (2) it helps the customer understand and communicate the value both internally and externally.

-Once the business value is confirmed, the team focus now moves to developing a technical prototype for the solution.
+Once confirmation of the business value set, the team focus now moves to developing a technical prototype for the solution.
 The aim being to prove feasibility.

 It is important to emphasize that these funds are not meant to replace MDF.
 They are purely reserved for key channel partners with proven expertise and an ability to develop innovative solutions.
 In addition, they may need to meet other criteria the vendor may want to establish.
 These could include revenue attainment in a key business area or leadership in a practice area that aligns particularly well to the vendor’s business strategy.
 Critically important is the demonstrated commitment of the channel partner’s executive leadership.
 This could involve the signing of a Memorandum of Understanding that documents what the partner will give in return for the investment.